murchandamus/bips/bip-update-process.md

 recommendation for implementation.
 A BIP represents a personal recommendation by the BIP author to the bitcoin community.
 Some BIPs may never be adopted.
 Some BIPs may be adopted by one or more bitcoin clients or other related software.
 Some may even end up changing the consensus rules that the bitcoin ecosystem jointly enforces.

+### What is the purpose of the BIPs repository?

+The BIPs repository serves as a publication medium and archive for mature proposals.
+The repository’s visibility facilitates the distributed consideration of BIPs by providing an established source to retrieve the latest versions of BIPs.
+The repository transparently records all changes to each BIP and allows any community member to easily retain a complete copy of the archive.

+The BIPs repository does not aim to track acceptance[^acceptance], adoption, or community consensus on BIPs except to provide a quick overview of BIP statuses (see [Workflow](#workflow) below) to visitors.

 ### What is the scope of the BIPs repository?